Article Last Updated: December 2020

 If you want to avoid all the problems linked to creating your very own DIY portable desalination unit then get a reliable easy to use kit.

 It’s also a good idea to not buy a portable desalination kit that needs solar power just because the sun is not always reliable.
-Your best bet is to get a desalination kit that doesn’t need charging, batteries and can work independently.

 Fortunately, the market is full of amazing desalination devices that work very in pretty much every situation you can imagine.